Italy's marinas are the best in the Mediterranean because of their proximity to artistic and natural beauty in addition to ultra-modern facilities.

 F.Caramagna

-Ports of Syracuse
+9. Ports of Syracuse

 And here we are in Sicily.
 Among all the magnificent ports of the island, today we want to talk about those of Syracuse.
-This is a port on the Ionian coast of Sicily made up of three distinct units: the Grand Port and the Marmoreal Port on the island of Ortigia and Porto Rifugio, located in the northern part of the city and used for petrochemical activities.
+This is a port on the Ionian coast of Sicily made up of three distinct units: the Grand Port and the Marmoreal Port on the island of Ortigia and Porto Rifugio, located in the Northern part of the city and used for petrochemical activities.

-From the tourist point of view, the two ports of Ortigia are undoubtedly the most fascinating: gateways to one of UNESCO's world heritage sites, the ports of Ortigia are the most attractive for tourists.
+From the visitors point of view, the two tourist ports of Ortigia are undoubtedly the most fascinating: gateways to one of UNESCO's world heritage sites, the ports of Ortigia are the most attractive for tourists as they're located right at the centre of the Mediterranean, so there is no need to dwell on the strategic value that its port has had over the centuries.

-To date, the ports of Syracuse were opened to cruise ships at the beginning of the new millennium: since then, various economic interventions have followed to improve the entire marina area.
+To date, the tourist ports of Syracuse were opened to cruise ships at the beginning of the new millennium: since then, various economic interventions have followed to improve the entire marina area.
 The two harbours also host numerous pleasure and sailing ships.
 Several famous regattas, such as the international Syracuse-Malta regatta, the Rotta del Vino (Marzamemi-Siracusa-Riposto) and the Odyssail regatta on the Ulysses route, which starts in Sardinia, crosses the Mediterranean touching Syracuse and ending in Athens, also depart from here.

 No wind is favourable for the sailor who does not know which port he wants to land in.